ldionne/mpl11/README.md

 ## Disclaimers
 This is not an official Boost library.
 It might be proposed as a successor for the current Boost.MPL in the future, but there is no guarantee.
+Also, I am currently working on [Boost.Hana][hana_github], a library which tries to merge MPL11 and Boost.Fusion into a single library.
+If that works out, it would probably replace the MPL11.

 The library is unstable at the moment; do not use for production.